 - This dough cooks well in a preheated oven with a pizza stone, plain old greased and floured pizza pan, or even on the grill.
 Toppings are totally up to you--some of my favorites are buffalo chicken, meatballs/onions, vodka sauce, or a classic white pie with ricotta cheese and some freshly minced garlic.

-I was experimenting with cooking pizza in my saute pan…it was a success, and required a little less cooking time.
 I’m also a big fan of cooking pizza on the grill.
 Let’s face it…I’m a fan of all pizzas and all the ways they are cooked.

 Don’t forget to click the photo below to PIN this Pizza Dough Recipe on Pinterest!